Home > Facade > Preventing Spread of Fire in Buildings

 Chapter 1 clause 4.5.4

-• Cavity fire barriers shall be incorporated into façade design at every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided each side and face of the building
+• Cavity fire barriers shall be incorporated into the façade design on every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided on each side and face of the building

-• Cavity barriers shall be incorporated vertically into façade design at every floor to restrict flame spread laterally
+• Cavity barriers shall be incorporated vertically into the façade design on every floor to restrict flame spread laterally

 • The installation shall ensure that compartmentation is established between the façade skin and primary substrate and cavity exists for the fire to pass through